-In order to test our pipeline, we first carried out our GW bias calculations for a uniform selection function (implemented by sending $\delta_l$, and $\delta_h$ in Eq.~\eqref{eq:selection} to infinity), so that the BBH hosts are chosen with equal probability irrespective of galaxy properties.
+In order to test our pipeline, we first carried out our GW bias calculations for a uniform host-galaxy probability (implemented by sending $\delta_l$, and $\delta_h$ in Eq.~\eqref{eq:selection} to infinity), so that the BBH hosts are chosen with equal probability irrespective of galaxy properties.
 The uniform selection sampling was only implemented for the 2MPZ catalog.
 Figure \ref{fig:random_sel_pow} displays the calculated power spectra along with their shot noise for both the siren sample and galaxies within the second redshift bin.
 Note that if we subtract the shot-noise, the two power spectra statistically agree with each other, which is expected since the sirens catalog in this case is a uniform selection of the galaxy catalog and shares the same angular correlation.
-The resulting GW bias based on the uniform selection function and the galaxy bias is shown in Figure \ref{fig:random_sel}.
-These plots show that the galaxy bias and the GW bias are statistically the same, which is expected for the uniform selection function.
+The resulting GW bias based on the uniform host-galaxy probability and the galaxy bias is shown in Figure \ref{fig:random_sel}.
+These plots show that the galaxy bias and the GW bias are statistically the same, which is expected for the uniform host-galaxy probability.